TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Ledger
 :scroll: Title: Bitcoin change address injection
 :nerd_face: Detail: A vulnerability was found in the Bitcoin app allowing an attacker to add an unverified output change address into a legit transaction.
 It can lead to sending funds to an arbitrary address without requiring an additional confirmation on the device.
 The original transaction still has to be confirmed though.
-:poop: Bug: Bad Bitcoin transcation information validation
+:poop: Bug: Bad Bitcoin transaction information validation
 :sunglasses: Reporter: Sergey Lappo
 :mega: Explanation from vendor: <https://donjon.ledger.com/lsb/004/>
 :dart: Explanation from reporter: <https://sergeylappo.github.io/ledger-hack/>